Pence outlines US Space Force plan for 'next battlefield'

 WASHINGTON (AP) — Pointing to growing threats and competition from Russia and China, the White House on Thursday announced ambitious plans to create the U.S. Space Force as a sixth, separate military warfighting service by 2020.

-The proposal taps into the American public's long fascination with space but with a military focus, and it faces daunting hurdles.
-It requires congressional approval and has been met with skepticism from military leaders and experts who question the wisdom of launching an expensive, bureaucratic new service branch.
+The proposal taps into the American public's long fascination with space — but with a military focus.
+The plan faces daunting hurdles and requires congressional approval.
+Military leaders and experts have questioned the wisdom of launching an expensive, bureaucratic new service branch.

-"Now the time has come to write the next great chapter in the history of our armed forces, to prepare for the next battlefield where America's best and bravest will be called to deter and defeat a new generation of threats to our people, to our nation," said Pence.
+"Now the time has come to write the next great chapter in the history of our armed forces, to prepare for the next battlefield where America's best and bravest will be called to deter and defeat a new generation of threats to our people, to our nation," Pence said.

 Trump marked Pence's announcement with a tweet: "Space Force all the way!"